Washington Commanders: Super Bowl XXII champions (1987)

 The 1987 NFL season began with a players' strike that reduced the 16-game season to 15.
 No Redskins players crossed the picket line—the only such team—and the games for Weeks 4–6 were won with all-replacement squads.
 Those three victories, often credited with getting the team into the playoffs, are the basis for the 2000 movie The Replacements.
 The Redskins won their second championship in Super Bowl XXII on January 31, 1988, in San Diego, California.
-The Redskins routed the Denver Broncos 42–10 after starting the game down 10–0, the largest come-from-behind victory in Super Bowl history, which was tied by the New Orleans Saints in Super Bowl XLIV and the New England Patriots in Super Bowl XLIX.
-This game is also noted for Super Bowl MVP quarterback Doug Williams, who threw four touchdowns in the second quarter en route to becoming the first black quarterback to lead his team to a championship, and for rookie running back Timmy Smith, who ran for a Super Bowl-record 204 yd.
+The Redskins routed the Denver Broncos 42–10 after starting the game down 10–0.
+This game is also noted for Super Bowl MVP quarterback Doug Williams, who threw four touchdowns in the second quarter en route to becoming the first black quarterback to start for his team to win a championship, and for rookie running back Timmy Smith, who ran for a Super Bowl–record 204 yd.

 In 1988, the team missed the playoffs with a record.
 The 1989 Redskins finished with a record but missed the playoffs.
 The team is best remembered for "The Posse"—Art Monk, Gary Clark, and Ricky Sanders—the first trio of NFL wide receivers to post more than 1,000 yards apiece in a single season.
 Also, Redskins head coach Joe Gibbs achieved his 100th career victory in a week-14 win against the San Diego Chargers.
 The Redskins returned to the playoffs in 1990 as a Wild Card team, but lost in the Divisional round to the 49ers.